 Instruction to Editor: Modify the first part of the text of the 8.6.8.34, page 65, line 30 (Draft 2.1) with the following changes

 FILS Discovery frame format

-The FILS Discovery (FD) frame uses Action frame format.
+The FILS Discovery (FD) frame uses Public Action frame format.
 The format of its Action field is shown in Table 8-273a (FILS Discovery frame format).